 All About: The BRAT Diet

 The BRAT Diet has historically been recommended to help with stomach issues.
 But does it work?
 Is it safe?
-Learn all about that and more.
+Learn all of the above and more.

 Does the BRAT Diet work?